 As you might have guessed, you can install any Plex channel by clicking on the big orange Install button from the pop-up description box.
 Installation normally only takes a few seconds, depending on your Internet speed.

-Once the channel is installed, the description box will have a couple of new options: Browse, Update and Uninstall.
+Once the channel is installed, the description box will have a couple of new options: Browse, Update, and Uninstall.

-Update will check to see if there are any updates for this particular channel.
+The update will check to see if there are any updates for this particular channel.
 There’s a better way to keep your channels updated, and we’ll get to that later.

-Uninstall will remove the channel from your server.
+Uninstallation will remove the channel from your server.
 You can also do this from the Channels page by clicking on the little red X on the icon.

 Plex is incredibly easy to use, and adding streaming content using Plex Channels is no exception.

-If you want one central location for your content, instead of having to log in to multiple web sites individually, then this is a quick and easy way to expand your media library with even more content.
+If you want one central location for your content, instead of having to log in to multiple websites individually, then this is a quick and easy way to expand your media library with even more content.